 The goal is to provide safe, structured venues for “experimenters” to create and test new ideas. eXtension provides a structure for them to share and to identify intersections among their efforts and ideas that suggest further opportunities.
 In short, we operate as a dynamic liquid network that facilitates both focus and agility for participating experimenters.

 Whether an individual or team project, an institutional Innovation Team, the Ed Tech Learning Network, or a special research project like the Horizon Report for Cooperative Extension, each initiative operates with a contract that specifies structure, timelines, goals, outputs, and intended impact.
-Then it mentors the participants in defining the research, prototypes development, adoption plans and other steps of the innovation process.
+Then participants receive mentoring in defining the research, prototypes development, adoption plans and other steps of the innovation process.
 Outputs might include presentations, demonstrations, reports, published papers, webinars, blog posts and other communications key to sharing ideas and advancing adoption.
 Progressive funding can be available for advancing projects through the innovation-to-adoption process.

 We fund eXtension fellows and innovation grant projects as part of our effort to identify and incubate innovation in the Cooperative Extension System.
 The work of all initiatives is unified by experimenters’ solid awareness of the following performance plan model and using it to actualize and advance innovation.